 - 6.1 This assessment undertook both a Test of Likely Significant Effects and Appropriate Assessment of the policies and any allocations within the Nuneaton and Bedworth Borough Plan Review.
 Effects on River Mease SAC were scoped out of assessment as was the case with the adopted Borough Plan.
-However, likely significant effects on Ensor's Pool SAC could not be dismissed due to the presence of numerous allocated sites within the 3km groundwater catchment of the SAC identified by the Environment Agency and, in particular, the presence of Strategic Allocation SHA-2 (Arbury), a large site that lies immediately adjacent to the SAC.
-Likely Significant Effects on the Severn Estuary SAC/Ramsar and Humber Estuary SAC/Ramsar also could not be dismissed due to the proximity of several allocations to upstream watercourses in the catchment (the River Anker and River Sowe). - 6.2 An appropriate assessment was then undertaken both alone and in combination with other relevant plans and projects that made the following recommendations regarding Ensor's Pool SAC: - Given the Environment Agency's advice to Warwickshire County Council in 2019 regarding the Minerals Plan, it is recommended that a further requirement is explicitly added to Policy NE4 that 'All new housing and employment allocations with piled foundations or basements within 1km of Ensor's Pool SAC should undertake a hydrogeological study to confirm that it will not affect groundwater flows or quality at the SAC'.
-The Council has added that recommendation to Policy NE4. - While this is not necessarily directly threatening to the site's future potential to host a reintroduction of white-clawed crayfish, it is recommended that for the general health of the SAC the policy for site SHA-2 (Arbury) includes a requirement for the developer to work with landowners and Natural England to provide support (either financial or in kind through the services of an estate management company for the adjacent development) to aid with litter collection and patrolling of the SAC.
-The Council ultimately decided it was not necessary to add these changes to policy because the Council already has a long lease on the Pool which allows it to maintain the area. - 6.3 Following this assessment it can be concluded that the Local Plan will not pose adverse effects on the integrity of any sites either alone or in combination with other plans or projects.
-No changes to the Local Plan were identified as being necessary for Severn Estuary SAC/Ramsar or Humber Estuary SAC/Ramsar.
+However, likely significant effects on River Mease SAC could not be dismissed due to the presence of numerous allocated sites within the 3km groundwater catchment of the SAC identified by the Environment Agency and, in particular, the presence of Strategic Allocation SHA-2 (Arbury), a large site that lies immediately adjacent to the SAC. - 6.2 An appropriate assessment was then undertaken both alone and in combination with other relevant plans and projects that made the following recommendations: - Given the Environment Agency's advice to Warwickshire County Council in 2019 regarding the Minerals Plan, it is recommended that a further requirement is explicitly added to Policy NE4 that 'All new housing and employment allocations with piled foundations or basements within 1km of Ensor's Pool SAC should undertake a hydrogeological study to confirm that it will not affect groundwater flows or quality at the SAC'. - While this is not necessarily directly threatening to the site's future potential to host a reintroduction of white-clawed crayfish, it is recommended that for the general health of the SAC the policy for site SHA-2 (Arbury) includes a requirement for the developer to work with landowners and Natural England to provide support (either financial or in kind through the services of an estate management company for the adjacent development) to aid with litter collection and patrolling of the SAC. - 6.3 If the changes to policy identified in this note can be included in the Local Plan it can be concluded that the Local Plan will not pose adverse effects on the integrity of any sites either alone or in combination with other plans or projects.